Arctic and Antarctic Basecamp cruises – choose your own adventure

 Each Basecamp voyage uses one of our vessels as a hub from which passengers can launch into a variety of activities.
 The vessel anchors in a sheltered area where it stays for up to two days, acting as the cruise’s headquarters and remaining within easy Zodiac travelling distance to the shore.
 Once the ship is anchored, it’s up to you how you want to spend your day.

 Each activity is led by trained and certified experts in their particular field.
 Whether you’re a novice or a polar pro, you’re sure to find some activity (most likely, more than one) that will excite you.
 For these activities, most of which are on-shore, we provide rubber boots to keep your feet dry and warm.

 Zodiacs are rubber pontoon boats that we use for two major purposes.

 The first use is for shoreline cruises.
-The boats, driven by experienced excursion leaders, zip along the shorelines, giving you the chance to take in icebergs, the stark rugged beauty of the Polar Region, land-based wildlife, and during very special moments, they allow you to give up close and personal hellos to a whale or two.
+The boats, driven by experienced excursion leaders, zip along the shorelines, giving you the chance to take in icebergs, the stark rugged beauty of the polar regions, and land-based wildlife.
+During very special moments, they allow you to give up close and personal hellos to a whale or two.

 Also, they move faster than polar bears, which is always a plus.

-The second main use for Zodiacs is to get passengers from their basecamp ship to the shore.
+The second use for Zodiacs is to get passengers from their basecamp ship to the shore.
 Everything you care to do once on shore (photography, mountaineering, hiking) is made possible via these boats.